1. From the France series

 When I’ve heard about Orthez for the first time it sounds like the most wonderful place in the world.
 There is something mystical in its name, don’t you think?
-I have such a beautiful memories walking around the historical sites… For those of you interested to learn something more about the history and the traditions of the French Provinces, Orthez is a must.
+I have such beautiful memories walking around the historical sites… For those of you interested to learn something more about the history and the traditions of the French Provinces, Orthez is a must.
 The town is located in South-West France within the Nouvelle-Aquitaine region.
-The history of Orthez is following back in the 12th century when it’s a capital of the Béarn.
+The history of Orthez is following back in the 12th century when it’s the capital of the Béarn.
 The Gave de Pau river is crossing the town splitting a long list of churches, cathedrals, and castles from medieval times.
 If you are hungry do not miss to try the French ham “jambon” prepared by a special recipe for which the town is also known.

-Located in Champagne-Ardenne region and within the department Aube only two hours away from Paris, Bar-sur-Seine pleasantly surprised me.
+Located in the Champagne-Ardenne region and within the department Aube only two hours away from Paris, Bar-sur-Seine pleasantly surprised me.
 Devastated by England in the 13th century and having some hard times during the Religious wars this town still has stories to tell with its large number of artifacts.
 How can we be in France and still not talking about wine?
 Well, I am not gonna let you down, friends.
 This region is famous for its champagne wine so the bubble magic and beautiful nature will restore every cell in your body.

 Carcassonne is like a fairytale because of its rich history.
-So many stories to tell, 52 towers to see … and a pig carcass stuffed with grain and catapulted over the wall at the enemy… You should not miss that 🙂 Located in a beautiful French region Occitanie, Carcassonne has a strategic location between Meditarian sea and the Atlantic Ocean.
-Dated back in the 3 500 BC it plays an important role during the different historical periods.
+So many stories to tell, 52 towers to see … and a pig carcass stuffed with grain and catapulted over the wall at the enemy… You should not miss that 🙂 Located in a beautiful French region Occitanie, Carcassonne has a strategic location between the Meditarian sea and the Atlantic Ocean.
+Dated back to the 3 500 BC it plays an important role during the different historical periods.
 It is one of the UNESCO World Heritage sites but you will see that it is way more than a touristic attraction.

-The first thing I was told for Biarritz was that it was Napoleon Bonapart’s favorite place on the seaside and I understood why it was.
+The first thing I was told for Biarritz was that it was Napoleon Bonapart’s favorite place at the seaside and I understood why it was.
 Biarritz is perfectly located on the Atlantic coast in the Basque region.
 For sure you must include it on your bucket list no matter if you go there for a short visit or for a long summer vacation.
-The place attracted me with its incredible history, amazing blue water, beaches and its own atmosphere.
+The place attracted me with its incredible history, amazing blue water, beaches, and its own atmosphere.
 I am planning to return there one day.

 Have you ever visited some of the mentioned places?
 Share your thoughts in the comment section below.
 I will be happy to hear from you.